ericoporto/ags-manual-wiki/EditorInventoryItems.md

 _PlayerStartsWithItem:_ Is a boolean value that means what it says, if the player character starts with this inventory item in his inventory.

 Within the game the player can pick up and inventory items to his inventory by interacting with the scene or other characters.
-You add it to his inventory with the [cCHar.AddInventory(iInvItem)](Character#addinventory) function.
-When the player uses or gives away the item you remove it from the character's inventory with the [cCHar.LoseInventory(iInvItem)](Character#loseinventory) function.
+You add it to his inventory with the [cChar.AddInventory(iInvItem)](Character#addinventory) function.
+When the player uses or gives away the item you remove it from the character's inventory with the [cChar.LoseInventory(iInvItem)](Character#loseinventory) function.
 Make sure you should check the [mousemode] afterwards, especially when the active cursor is the inventory item the player just lost.

 See Also: [InventoryItem](InventoryItem)